 - Undergraduate Programs: Three grade retakes are allowed that are not factored into the student’s GPA.

 Students who are currently enrolled in any program and who have already received failing grades will not have any failing grade factored into their GPA as long as they retake the course and earn a passing grade.

 An incomplete grade of I signifies that not all required course work was completed during the term/semester.
 An incomplete grade is a temporary grade that is assigned by a faculty member only when all of the following conditions are met:

 - The student has been making satisfactory progress in the course, as determined by the instructor.

 - The student is unable to complete some course work because of unusual circumstances that are deemed acceptable by the professor.

-If a student meets the above criteria, he/she may be granted an additional 14 calendar days to complete a course (beyond the official published last day of the course).
-If the student completes the course, he/she earns a final grade for the course.
+If a student meets the above criteria, he or she may be granted an additional 14 calendar days to complete a course (beyond the official published last day of the course).
+If the student completes the course, he or she earns a final grade for the course.

 Credits associated with courses in which a temporary I grade is received count toward total semester credits attempted and minimum cumulative credits completed at American Sentinel.
 A temporary I grade does not impact the calculation of cumulative GPA.
 Credits associated with courses in which a temporary I grade is received will count toward the maximum time frame for completion (see the Satisfactory Academic Progress policy).

 American Sentinel University does not permit students to audit courses.

 American University does not utilize pass/fail grades in courses for academic credit.
 In American Sentinel’s course-based competency master’s programs, students do not earn grades, but earn mastery when they complete a competency area according to scoring rubrics.